 Terms of the deal

-- Charter Communications shareholder vote
+- Cablevision shareholder vote (by written consent)

 - Hart-Scott-Rodino Antitrust

-- FCC (Federal Communications Commission) approval
+- FCC (U.S. Federal Communications Commission) approval

 Keep in mind regulatory approvals